-1 2 3 The Disciplinary Guidelines and SB 1441 proposal is at the State and Consumer Services Agency for review.
-4 5 The Examination Restructure proposal is currently under review by DCA.
-6 7 8 9 Requirements for LPCCs to Treat Couples or Families proposal has been submitted to OAL, which begins the public comment period.
-10 XXII.
-Strategic Plan Update 11 12 Steve Sodergren reported that most of the information has been presented in previous agenda items: 13 14 1.
-Licensing 15 16 17 Current processing times are decreasing.
-Supervision standards are being addressed by the Supervision Committee.
-License portability is being addressed by the Supervision Committee.
-18 19 20 Examinations Exam restructure is currently underway as reported in the Regulation Update.
-Staff is establishing a recruitment process for Subject Matter Experts (SME).
-21 22 23 Staff is establishing a recruitment process for SMEs, as well as a training program for SMEs.
-24 25 4.
-Legislation and RegulationUpdates were provided under items XX. and XXI.
-26 27 28 29 30 5.
-Organizational Effectiveness Staff continues to work on filling vacancies.
-Staff is evaluating procedures to identify areas for improvement to ensure prompt and efficient work processes.
-Standing Board committees will be discussed in item XXV.
-31 32 33 34 35 36 37 38 Outreach and Education Staff has been coordinating and conducting outreach for the new Continuing Education and Exam Restructure requirements.
-Frequently Asked Questions have been developed and staff is working with DCA staff to develop an informative video concerning Exam Restructure.
-A Winter newsletter has been produced and is awaiting final editing.
-Supervision Committee Update 40 41 Mr. Sodergren gave an update on the Supervision Committee's work.
+- The Continuing Education proposal was approved.
+Effective January 1, 2015, the Board will cease accepting applications for Board-approved CE providers.
+Effective July 2, 2015, all Board-approved CE providers will no longer be renewed. - The Disciplinary Guidelines and SB 1441 proposal is at the State and Consumer Services Agency for review. - The Examination Restructure proposal is currently under review by DCA. - The proposal to clarify the requirements for LPCCs to treat couples and families has been submitted to OAL.

+XXII.
+Strategic Plan Update

+- 1. Licensing - Current processing times are decreasing. - Supervision standards are being addressed by the Supervision Committee. - License portability is being addressed by the Supervision Committee.

+- 2. Examinations - Exam restructure is currently underway as reported in the Regulation Update. - Staff is establishing a recruitment process for Subject Matter Experts (SME). - 3.
+Enforcement - Staff is establishing a recruitment process for SMEs, as well as a training program for SMEs. - 4.
+Legislation and Regulation - Updates were provided under items XX. and XXI. - 5.
+Organizational Effectiveness - Staff continues to work on filling vacancies. - Staff is evaluating procedures to identify areas for improvement to ensure prompt and efficient work processes. - Standing Board committees will be discussed in item XXV. - 6.
+Outreach and Education - Staff has been coordinating and conducting outreach for the new Continuing Education and Exam Restructure requirements.
+Frequently Asked Questions have been developed and staff is working with DCA staff to develop an informative video concerning Exam Restructure. - A winter newsletter has been produced and is waiting final editing.